joseh4/projection_of_video_game_sales/README.md

 # Projection of Video Game Sales

 ### Summary
 We will analyze and attempt to understand what factors play a role in the global sales of different video games from 2007-2016.
-We will look at different platforms video games are played on, the genre of each game, and rating and their influence on global sales.
+We will look at the different platforms video games are played on, the genre of each game, and rating, to determine their influence on global sales.
 We will be using a data set from kaggle.com

 ### Project Members
 1. <b> [Joseph Hart](https://github.com/joseh4) </b>